HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: James Ball - http://ballzy247saeblog.blogspot.co.uk/2015/02/*

 A Rigger, sometimes called a Rigging TD, builds controllable rigs for models that require animation, such as vehicles and characters.
 For characters, this can involve building a skeleton which they bind to the mesh.
 Per-vertex weights are then painted for each skeletal bone, which define how much influence that bone has on the vertex.
 These bones are normally hidden and more user-friendly controls are created.

+It takes a lot of attention to detail and experience to make photorealistic, believable deformation.
+One challenge is the issue of volume preservation.
+With a skeleton of joints, as described above, even the most accurate painted weights will not maintain a consistent volume with the most complex animation, as the system has no concept of matter under the skin.

+Riggers also work with muscle systems, which enable a more complex way of deforming an animal/living character.
+Shapes, defining individual muscles, are to be created and connected to the skeleton rig.
+This results in more realistic definition in the skin, and can helps with volume preservation problem.

-The most commonly used software package for this is Autodesk Maya.
+The most commonly used software package for this (in VFX) is Autodesk Maya, though other 3D packages, such as SideFX Houdini and Autodesk 3DSMax also have their own rigging systems.

-### texture & shader design
+### Texture & Shader design

 ![Logan Ref/Lookdev](./images/logan_lookdev.jpg)